flutter/plugins/packages/in_app_purchase/in_app_purchase/README.md

 }
 ```

-**Note:** It is not necessary to depend on `com.android.billingclient:billing` in your own app's `android/app/build.gradle` file.
+**Important:** It is not necessary to depend on `com.android.billingclient:billing` in your own app's `android/app/build.gradle` file.
 If you choose to do so know that conflicts might occur.

 ### Listening to purchase updates